watem-sedem/rfactor/README.rst

 :ref:`Get started <getstarted>` page.

 .. note::
-    A license-free solution with Octave is available in this package if you are unable to acquire a license for Matlab.
+    Octave is used in this package as a free alternative available if you are unable to acquire a license for Matlab.
 Note that Octave is much slower than Matlab.
-It is planned to translate the core code from Matlab to Python.

 Rainfall and erosivity data
 ---------------------------
 The input rainfall and erosivity data are available in this repository in the test data, with an exception of the KMI input data.
 If you require the KMI input data, please contact KMI.